shrinerb/shrine/README.md

 end
 ```

 The `io` is the file being uploaded, and `context` we'll leave for later.
 You
 may be wondering why we need this conditional.
 Well, when an attachment is
 assigned and saved, an "upload" actually happens two times.
 First the file is
 "uploaded" to cache on assignment, and then the cached file is reuploaded to
 store on save.
+You could theoretically do processing in both phases, depending
+on your preferences (although it's generally not recommended to process on
+caching).

 Ok, now how do we do the actual processing?
 Well, Shrine actually doesn't ship
 with any file processing functionality, because that is a generic problem that